iksman/TypescriptDockerExample/README.md

 * Internet Connection

 ***
-To start the program, make sure docker daemon is running.
+To start the program, clone this repository and make sure docker daemon is running.
 Afterwards execute the following commands:

 `docker build . -t tsapp`